 The port side of the test section is the observation deck.
 It provides a view of the model through a 44" x 87¼" window.
 The model deck also provides a view of the test section through two 28½" x 45" windows located in the two access doors.
 Opening both doors provides a 95" x 60" entrance to the test section.

 The test section is vented to the atmosphere by two vents (5 feet long, 2 inches wide) located on the walls at the trailing edge of the test section.
 The vents keep the test section static pressure equal to approximately atmospheric pressure.

-The upper-corner fillets have four 100-watt halogen lights on each side of the test section that can be turned on/off in sets of two for obtaining the proper lighting conditions.
+The upper-corner fillets have four 100-watt halogen lights on each side of the test section that can be turned on/off for obtaining the proper lighting conditions.